joeytwiddle/jsh/README.md

     jsh/jsh jsh/code/shellscript/init/refreshtoollinks

-OK now you are done.
+OK setup is now complete.

 If you want jsh to always load when you start a shell, add the following lines to your `.bashrc` or `.zshrc`: